 - Providing support to individual artists, groups and organisations

-- Professional development (also known as Quick Response application) is open all year round
+- Professional development (also known as Quick Response application) is now closed.
+The next round will open in the 2017/18 financial year.
+Dates to be advised.

 - Available to artists and cultural workers for professional development and career development projects

-Applicants can now submit an application online for Professional Development (Quick Response).
-Application forms for Projects and Activities will be available when the round is open.
+Applications will be submitted online.
+Application forms will be available when the round is open.
 Applicants must contact the RADF Liaison Officer on (07) 3829 8999 before submitting their RADF application.

 Nine categories of funding available